nroutasuo/level13/docs/CONTRIBUTING.md

 ## Pull requests

 If you want to contribute a small bug-fix then by all means do so.
-Please refrain from sending pull requests containing bigger refactoring or new behaviour.
+For the time being please refrain from sending pull requests containing bigger refactoring or new behaviour.